 ESPN, TNT Sports announce five-year deal for TNT to sublicense certain College Football Playoff games

-As the College Football Playoff format changes starting this upcoming season, details on how it will operate and look are continuing to come out.
+As the College Football Playoff format changes start this upcoming season, details on how it will operate and look are continuing to come out.

 One of those being TV rights and schedule.